iFun/Notes/PHIL145/README.md

 Arguments that are counter climate change fail at the critical think one(appeal to mass option, false authority, red herring)

-Why is moder ID is created controversy
+Why is modern ID is created controversy

     Motive: religions motive